jankeirse/oesnmp/README.md

 ## Additional documentation
 There's a google document showing the various OID's here: https://goo.gl/Zi8qHx

-A presentation about the product exists and will be shared after the 2015 EMEA Pug Challenge, if it is not here yet by 2015-11-15 please contact me because I forgot to link it.
+A presentation about the product is available here: https://goo.gl/rfUmPX